 It’s important to keep in mind that rapid detox in a state-of-the-art medically supervised facility is much safer and less stressful than attempting to withdraw from opiates on your own or with a provider who will discharge you home right after the procedure.
 Detox can be painful, both emotionally and physically, unless you have the support and guidance of professionals who will treat you with compassion, skill, and personalized attention.

-The recovery period after rapid detox is best spent in a modern recovery center immediately after the procedure.
-There, you will receive the individual care you need and have access to medicines, counseling, and alternative treatment methods, such as acupuncture.
-With 24-hour-a-day supervision during recovery, you can be assured of the privacy you need for healing with dignity and respect.
+The recovery period after rapid detox is best spent in a recovery center immediately after the procedure.
+There, you will receive the individual care you need and will be encouraged to seek out further access to medicines, counseling, and alternative treatment methods, such as acupuncture.